KDE/digikam-doc/light_table/lighttable_advanced.rst

 Comparing The Sidebars Contents
 -------------------------------

-One particularity on digiKam Light Table is the sidbar views avaialble on the right and on the left sides.
+One particularity on digiKam Light Table is the sidebar views available on the right and on the left sides.
 Both visualize provide the same contents as with **Main Window** right sidebar:

     - :ref:`Properties <properties_view>`: File and image properties, key shooting parameters.